hotjwk/newbuscard/README.md

 # 🧾 NewBusCard

-A lightweight, modern **Business Card Manager** built with Python and **CustomTkinter** — perfect for managing professional contacts with a sleek interface.
+A lightweight, modern Business Card Manager built with **Python** and **CustomTkinter** — perfect for managing professional contact info with a sleek interface.

 ---